 Verizon | 55 Plus Unlimited plan | $62/month or $84 for two lines - The best Verizon plan for seniors

 Like AT&T's plan above, this Verizon promotion is exclusively available to those over 55 and living in Florida; you also need to sign up for automatic payments.
 Yes, that's a niche group but if you fit into it, you can get a truly fantastic offer — one unlimited line for $62 a month or $84 for two lines.
 This includes unlimited 4G data, calls and texts, unlimited mobile hot-spotting, use when traveling in Mexico and Canada, and more.
-If you don't fit into this criteria, it isn't a huge jump up in cost for Verizon's unlimited plans, which also include 5G — something missing from Verizon's senior plan but not AT&T's.
+If you don't fit into this criteria, Verizon's 15GB prepaid plan costs $35/month for one line and includes 5G coverage.

 Pros: Major discount, unlimited 4G data, unlimited hotspot

 Visible | Visible Unlimited plan | $25/month - a cheap option for unlimited data